Author: kenny

 How much should I tip a fishing guide?

-20% of the trip cost is standard for a good guide who works hard and puts you on fish. $50–$100 per angler for a full-day trip is typical regardless of percentage.
+20% of the trip cost is standard for a good guide. $50–$100 per angler for a full-day trip is typical.
+Tip in cash directly to the guide at the end of the trip.

 Do I need experience to book a guided trip?

-No — many guides specifically cater to beginners and include instruction as part of the trip.
+No — many guides specifically cater to beginners and include instruction.
 Tell the guide your experience level when booking so they can plan the day appropriately.
+First-time fly fishers often come home from a guided trip having caught more fish than they would have on their own for the next year.

 Related Guides